indrasisdatta/react-vite-poc/README.md

 URL: http://localhost:5173/

-### Env based docker-compose config
+### Docker single command using docker-compose

+ - Local environment: Uses Dockerfile.dev to build React app and serve using `npm run build`, just as we do it in local.
- - Local environment: `docker-compose --env-file .env.local up -d`
+   `docker-compose --env-file .env.local up -d`

+ - Production environment: Uses Multi-stage build to build Docker image.
+   Stage 1 - Build React app.
+   Stage 2 - Use nginx to serve the builr React app.

- - Production environment: `docker-compose --env-file .env.prod up -d`
+   `docker-compose --env-file .env.prod up -d`